Jermaine Hylton: Motherwell

 On 29 May 2019, Motherwell completed the signing of Hylton on a free transfer, following the expiry of his Solihull Moors contract, becoming the club's fifth signing of the window.

 On 13 July 2019, Hylton made his competitive debut for Motherwell in a 3–0 win away to Queen of the South.

 Ross County

 On 2 October 2020, Ross County announced the signing of Hylton on a one-year deal.
 Hylton was released by County on 27 May 2021 along with nine other players.

 Newport County

 Hylton signed for Newport County on a one-year contract on 25 June 2021.
 He made his debut for Newport on 7 August 2021 in the starting line-up for the 1-0 League Two win against Oldham Athletic.
 His contract at Newport was cancelled by mutual consent on 9 January 2022.

-Return to non-league

-Hylton made his debut for Rushall Olympic on 17 December 2022.
+Arbroath

+On 28 July 2023, following a successful trial period, Hylton joined Scottish Championship club Arbroath on a deal until January 2024.
+After a successful stint with the Lichties, Hylton left Arbroath following the completion of his contract.

+Kauno Žalgiris

+On 11 April 2024, Hylton joined Lithuanian A Lyga club Kauno Žalgiris.
+He has also featured for the club's B team in the second-tier, the I Lyga.

+Hednesford Town

+In October 2025, Hylton returned to England, joining Northern Premier League Premier Division club Hednesford Town.

 Personal life

-Hylton is a keen supporter of Liverpool football club.
+Hylton is a keen supporter of Liverpool.
 His brother Jarrell Hylton, also played football for non-league sides; Redditch United, Bedworth United, Studley and Stratford Town.